Roman-G-579/GPTalk/Phase_B/gptalk-frontend/README.md

 This is an Angular template to create an Angular application with ease.

-The template is a standalone component based template.
+The template is a standalone component-based template.

-It include `Jest` and `Cypress` for testing.
+It includes `Jest` and `Cypress` for testing.

 `Vite` for builds and `Docker` and `Nginx` for deployment.